oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

     ![Navigate to Vision](./images/lab3_015.png " ")

-16. Step 16: Work request log
+16. Step 16: Work request log monitoring

     You can now monitor the progress by reviewing **Log Messages**.